 Acquired: Signed as a free agent on Jan.
 24, 2013.

-2013: (Edmonton) In seven games, Steele recorded 15 defensive tackles, one special teams tackle and three sacks and one forced fumble.
-Steele as well had one kickoff return for 11 yards.
+2013: In seven games, Steele recorded 15 defensive tackles, one special teams tackle and three sacks and one forced fumble.
+Steele also well had one kickoff return for 11 yards.
 Steele made his Eskimo debut in Week 2 against Hamilton and recorded three defensive tackles.
 Steele dressed as a reserve defensive tackle in Week 8.
 Steele earned his first sack as an Eskimo in Week 14 against Toronto.

 2012: (Hamilton) Steele registered four defensive tackles in 13 games before suffering a season-ending knee injury on Oct.
 5 in Edmonton.

 Career: Steele played three years with the Ti-Cats after being selected by Hamilton in the third round (22nd overall) of the 2010 CFL Canadian Draft.
 He spent the majority of the 2010 season on the practice roster before starting all 18 games and two playoff games in 2011.

 College: Steele played three years (2007-09) at Manitoba, recording 53.5 tackles and three quarterback sacks in 17 regular season games.
 He helped the Bisons win a Vanier Cup championship in 2007.
 In 2009, Steele was named a Canada West All-Star and All-Canadian and played in the CIS East-West Bowl.
 He attended the 2010 CFL Evaluation Camp.